MACKENZIE CHILDS INSPIRED

-Over three decades ago, I was introduced to Mackenzie Child's by two of the most influential women in my life - my mother and her sister, Barbara.
+Over four decades ago, I was introduced to Mackenzie Child's by two of the most influential women in my life - my mother and her sister, Barbara.
 No more than six or seven at the time, I was enjoying a leisurely afternoon of window shopping along Manhattan's upper east side when we arrived at a majestically opulent brownstone in the 60's on Madison Avenue - Mackenzie Child's very first flagship store in New York City.

 Upon entering, my soul and spirit soared with curiosity.
 I was welcomed by an exuberance of unexpectedly vibrant colors and textures complimented with the most fabulous painterly checkerboard pattern design.
 I was completely awestruck by every nook and cranny of this new found whimsical wonderland.

 As I made my way throughout the store, I languished over the careful attention paid to every precise detail on the works of art displayed before me.
 I fell in love with Mackenzie Childs that day, marveling for hours in a newly discovered magical wonderland of whimsy, opulence and eccentricity.